 Recently, we have had quite a few inquiries for our design team to add curb appeal to the exteriors of homes.
-I am always amazed at what our design team can come up with for even the most plain home—right now, we have some great ideas brewing in our design department.
+I am always amazed at what our design team can come up with for even the the most blah homes – and right now we have some great ideas brewing in our design department.
+(See some of our “Before and Afters” showcased below.)

 Because of this trend, I decided to put together a three-point checklist that I equate to a facial makeover.
 These are items that you may want to consider before you embark on an exterior “facelift” of your home.